(Photo above courtesy of Getty Images)

 OPERATION LONE STAR: QUICK FACTS

-- The department has seized more than 416 million lethal doses of fentanyl statewide.
+- In the fight against the fentanyl crisis, Texas law enforcement has seized more than 450 million lethal doses of fentanyl during this border mission.

 OPERATION LONE STAR: NEWS FROM THE OFFICE OF GOVERNOR GREG ABBOTT